Ethical Coffee Brands (brews that are doing good!)

 Shade-grown coffee plantations also help for more plant and insect diversity.
 To compare, unshaded coffee mono-cultures found as few as 6 to 12 bird species, whereas just one shade-grown coffee plantation in Mexico noted 184 bird species (including 46 migratory).

-One shade-grown coffee plantation in India found 28 species of mammals alone (shade-grown coffee is also better for endangered bees, who like the flowering plants that thrive in them).
+One shade-grown coffee plantation in India found 28 species of mammals alone (shade-grown coffee is also better for endangered bees, who like the flowering plants).

-Read our posts on how to create safe havens for birds (feeding, nest-boxes) and preventing bird strike.
-Don’t play birdsong near birds, it can confuse and attract predators.
+Read how to create safe havens for birds (feeding, nest-boxes) and preventing bird strike.
+Don’t play birdsong near birds (confuses and can attract predators).

 Kiss the Hippo Coffee (pays 50% more than Fair Trade)